sodadata/docs/soda/data-contracts-write.md

 ![experimental](/assets/images/experimental.png){:height="400px" width="400px"} <br />
 *Last modified on {% last_modified_at %}*

+{% include banner-experimental.md %}

 **Soda data contracts** is a Python library that uses checks to verify data.
 Contracts enforce data quality standards in a data pipeline so as to prevent negative downstream impact.
 To verify the data quality standards for a dataset, you prepare a data **contract YAML file**, which is a formal description of the data.
 In the data contract, you use checks to define your expectations for good-quality data.
 Using the Python API, you can add data contract verification ideally right after new data has been produced.

+Be aware, Soda data contracts checks do not use SodaCL.

 In your data pipeline, add a data contract after data has been produced or transformed so that when you programmatically run a scan via the Python API, Soda data contracts verifies the contract, executing the checks contained within the contract and producing results which indicate whether the checks passed or failed.